-I had an interesting though unsettling experience recently.
-I posted a question online asking yoga teachers and practitioners to help me tease out the difference between the sixth and seventh limbs of yoga.
+A while back, I had an interesting though unsettling experience.
+I’d posted a question online asking yoga teachers and practitioners to help me tease out the difference between the sixth and seventh limbs of yoga.
 One of the teachers who responded led me to think in more depth about yoga in the West.

-If you’re not familiar with the eight limbs of yoga, the Sage Pantajali first described them in Sanksrit many years ago.
-The sixth limb is called dharana and the seventh is called dhyana.
+If you’re not familiar with the eight limbs of yoga, they are aspects of the practice the sage known as Pantajali first described in Sanksrit centuries ago.
+The sixth limb is called dharana and the seventh is dhyana.

 I received a few helpful answers to my question, but one—actually, the first one—stands out and led me to wonder if yoga in the West is truly yoga.